News + People

 At Participate Learning, we offer dual language and global leaders programs.
 We believe that our program offerings will help to create a more equitable and inclusive learning environment for all students by uniting the world through global education.

-This mission is our motivating factor behind all the work we do, and it would not be possible without the dedication and support of our Global Schools team.
+This mission is our motivating factor behind all the work we do, and it would not be possible without the dedication and support of our global team.
 Read on to learn more about the experiences and expertise of our education programs manager, Judy Ouyang.

 Path to Participate Learning